erasels/Aspiration-StS/README.md

 The Byrd's Nest is an event that can only be encountered on the first 15 floors, it allows players to get one of the uncommon egg relics early in exchange for a downside.
 Here are some screenshots: https://imgur.com/a/AX7mh0g

+The Cultist Training Ground allows you to train with some cultists and gain the Ritual Stick relic in exchange for a little health or none at all if you have the Cultist headpiece.

 ### Relics:
 Relics that interact with poison only spawn if you have a card with poison in its description in your deck.